sslab-gatech/sgx101-gitbook/sgx-bootstrap/attestation/README.md

 It’s the ServiceProvider Application itself.
 Similar to the client’s application, it has its own message handler `VerificationManager` since it acts as the verifier in the remote attestation process.
 Inside the VerificationManager, it has a `NetworkManagerClient` which also inherits `NetworkManager` and is responsible for the SSL connection as well as serializing and sending messages.

 In addition, it has a `WebService` object to performs the verification phase with **Intel Attestation Service \(IAS\)** using the `QUOTE` sent from the client enclave.
-In one word, a `ServicePrivider` also acts as a wrapper of all the IAS requests and message processing, as well as any encryption key derivation, using `WebService`.
+In one word, a `ServiceProvider` also acts as a wrapper of all the IAS requests and message processing, as well as any encryption key derivation, using `WebService`.

 {% embed url="https://gist.github.com/sangfansh/dfa4b517e17cbc9030d0f09326b28698" %}